org-arl/fjage/src/sphinx/shell.rst

 Shell commands
 --------------

 The default shell provided by fjåge is a Groovy shell, and can execute any valid Groovy code.
 A few standard commands, variables and closures are made available.
-Many of these are defined in the `etc/fjageshrc.groovy` script that is set as the initialization script when the `ShellAgent` is created.
 Just typing `help` will provide a list of commands that are available:

 .. code-block:: console